tinobragaa/eire-settlers/TESTING.md

 <br>
 `Fix`: Fixed by replacing link to default profile picture in profile models with 'placeholder' and adding an if statement to profile if the user's profile picture link is 'placeholder' the image will display the default picture and if not it will show the user's uploaded image.

-`Bug`: Article posts overlaying hamburguer menu on smaller screens.
+`Bug`: Article containers were overlaying hamburguer menu on smaller screens devices.
 <br>
 `Fix`: Fixed by adding a z-index on the menu so it would be displayed on top of the articles.